ntop/ntopng/doc/src/advanced_features/device_protocols.rst

   The Device Protocols Configuration Page

-Each policy is splitted in client and server configuration.
+Each policy is split into client and server configuration.
 For example, in the picture above a *Printer* can act as an HTTP server but not as an HTTP client.

 When alerting is not enough, nEdge can be used to `block the new devices protocols`_